earthcomputing/bjackson-trace-analyzer/README.md

     PERL_KAFKA_DEBUG=IO:1
     PERL_KAFKA_DEBUG=Connection:1

+## Process Stream Data:

 NOTE: A fork of analyze.pl (analyze-queue.pl) supports reading trace data from Kafka.
 The stream reader is operated via the from-queue.sh helper script.

+    from-queue.sh ${advert_host}

+As the fork of analyze.pl retains all the file processing logic it assumes that all data is uploaded, and it's not really "live streaming".
+The assumption is that the simulation has completed and what's modelled is everything from start-of-time to current-end.

+TBD: Eenhancing things to understand 'bookmark' records from a meta-topic would allow for "animated processing" in chunks.

 ## to inspect that uploaded data, use: